Phase: Timing Difference or Polarity?

 Most of what I know about Comb Filters I learned from F. Alton Everest’s The Master Handbook of Acoustics (Amazon).
 For the reader who wants to dig further in Comb Filtering, both in theory and practice, Everest’s writing is the best I’ve found.

-For an in depth look at phase, check out this video tutorial from Eric Tarr.
+For more, check out this video tutorial from Eric Tarr.